mcaiati2/fullstack_testing_application/README.md

     "wait-on"

 ## Usage
+[Link to video walkthrough](https://drive.google.com/file/d/1A3kOSudF-rpjTKs491wFY9lrPl0RwkIA/view?usp=drive_link).
 In your terminal, run the npm test command.
 This will automatically open Cypress, which will run through all of the configured end to end / component tests.
-Choose E2E if you'd like to run thgouh all of the configured test, and choose Component if you'd like to target the Quiz component specifically to test.
+Choose E2E if you'd like to run through all of the configured tests, and choose Component if you'd like to target the Quiz component specifically to test.

 ## Contributing
 N/A